parf/spartan-test/web-tests.md

 5. provide `"realm"="value"` in stest config files: `stest-config.json` or `stest-config.json.local`
 6. provide `"realmDetectMethod"="Class::method"` in stest config files: `stest-config.json` or `stest-config.json.local`

+// to disable realms in configs or environment - use `stest --realm` or `stest --realm=""`

 ### Custom Realm-URLs - provide your own callback
 specify `"realmUriMethod"="Class::method"` in stest config files: `stest-config.json` or `stest-config.json.local`